AI Engineer vs. Data Scientist: Key Differences and Career Paths

 Find AI engineers and data scientists on Upwork

 We’ve covered the key differences between working as an AI engineer and a data scientist.
-You’ve seen that artificial intelligence engineers are the ones who build algorithms and training networks, while data engineers spend more time cleaning and extracting data to prepare insights to share with stakeholders.
-If you still aren’t sure which is the best option for you, set aside time to further research each role to identify which option might best suit your skills and interests.
+You’ve learned that artificial intelligence engineers build algorithms and training networks.
+In contrast, data engineers spend more time cleaning and extracting data to prepare insights to share with stakeholders.
+If you still aren’t sure which is the best option for you, set aside time to research each role further and identify which option might best suit your skills and interests.

-If you’re ready to start looking for your next position, you can use Upwork to find both AI and machine learning engineer jobs and data science jobs.
-Upwork makes it easy for talented professionals to connect with individuals hiring for full-time and freelance positions.
+If you’re ready to start looking for your next position, you can use Upwork to find artificial intelligence and machine learning jobs and data science jobs.
+Upwork makes it easy for talented professionals to connect with individuals and organizations hiring for full-time and freelance positions.

 You can also use Upwork if you’re looking for an AI engineer or a data scientist to solve a key business problem or join your team long term.
 Post your job today and get ready to receive proposals from qualified professionals who bring impressive skills and experience to the table.